MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/logs/private-link-configure.md

 ---
-title: Configure your private link
+title: Configure private link for Azure Monitor
-description: This article shows the steps to configure a private link. ms.reviewer: mahesh.sundaram ms.topic: conceptual ms.date: 07/25/2023
+description: This article shows the steps to configure a private link. ms.reviewer: mahesh.sundaram ms.topic: conceptual ms.date: 10/23/2024
 ---

-# Configure your private link
+# Configure private link for Azure Monitor
 Configuring an instance of Azure Private Link requires you to:

 * Create an Azure Monitor Private Link Scope (AMPLS) with resources.